 - Topically: mash a clove of garlic and put it on the affected area.
 Avoid using this if you have sensitive skin as it can irritate it.

 9. Oregano oil

-- Topically: Mix equal parts of oregano oil and olive oil and apply it.
+- Topically: mix equal parts of oregano oil and olive oil and apply it.

 The fatty acids in coconut oil can have important benefits for the skin.
 For example, a study published in the Journal of Medicinal Food suggests that it has antimicrobial and antifungal properties.
-Consequently, you can use it to fight infections.
+So, you can use it to fight infections.

 - To take advantage of its benefits, use it on the affected areas two or three times a day.